 New 70/30 Twitch Partner Deal For Twitch Streamers

-In late September 2022, Twitch President Dan Clancy announced a new streaming partnership altering how revenue is split between the platform and its most successful streamers, deciding on a revenue split of 50/50 instead of the favored 70/30 split which is the industry norm for most streaming services.
+In late September 2022, Twitch President Dan Clancy announced a new Twitch Partner Deal.
+This announcement alters how revenue is split between the platform and its most successful streamers.
+It has been bad news from the decision on a revenue split of 50/50 instead of the favored 70/30 split.
+The 70/30 split is the industry norm for most streaming services.

 The platform’s streamers were overwhelmingly upset with the new Twitch partner deal.
-A 50/50 split is the standard term Twitch already offered, in addition to 70/30 terms or “premium deals” for some of their more popular streamers.
+A 50/50 split is the standard term Twitch already offers.
+In addition to 70/30 terms or “premium deals” for some of their more popular streamers.
 Premium deal streamers would retain the 70/30 split agreed upon but only for the first $100,000 earned cumulatively (not annually).

 We’ll review what streamers are saying about this controversial new deal and how the terms will impact Twitch moving forward.

 When streamers were informed of the new terms in late September many were upset about the new partnership.